rozek/node-red-authorization-examples/README.md

 ![](basic-auth.png)

+One of the biggest disadvantages of basic authentication is the lack of (implicit) expiration and explicit logout.
+Once correct credentials have been given, the browser always automatically sends them with every request - unless a "private" window (or tab) is opened: in that case, the browser withdraws any given credentials as soon as the window (or tab) is closed.

 ### Try yourself ###

 The following example illustrates how to integrate basic authentication into Node-RED flows.
 Just [import it](try-basic-auth.json) and navigate your browser to the shown endpoint.